Faculty Research Grants

 - The ability of the investigator to carry out the project in the specified time period.

 - The research environment.
 Are all the tools necessary to fulfill the research available to the applicant?

 Applications for Faculty Research Grants will be considered twice a year: after the 1 April deadline and then again after the 1 November deadline.
 Out-of-cycle applications will not be considered.

 In recognition of the expense associated with international travel, a limited number of conference travel grant awards are made available each year to BYU faculty.
 Priority will be granted to faculty who participate in Kennedy Center programs.

-The awards are capped at $1,000 and are available to faculty presenting papers at conferences with both an international location and focus.
-This may include traditional paper presentations as well as invited performances or exhibits.
+The awards are capped at $1,000 and are available to faculty presenting papers at conferences with both an International location and focus.
+Traditional paper presentations as well as invited performances or exhibits are eligible for funding.

 Funding is not available for part-time, retired, or adjunct professors.
 Applications must be for future travel; requests for reimbursement for travel already completed will not be considered.
 Requests for travel to countries on the State Department’s Travel Warning List must have prior approval from the international vice president.